aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/8-performance-tests/README.md

 ### Step 9.2: Performance tests

-> Complete the following steps SSH'd in to the **Lustre client - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance

-- These commands assume you linked the file system to the entire NASA NEX bucket (s3://nasanex).
-If you selected a specific prefix from this bucket or used a different bucket, you'll need to adjust your examination criteria based on your dataset.

 - Use smallfile to write, read, stat, append, rename, and delete a large number of smallfiles.
 Run these commands in order and review the results.